Effect-TS/schema/README.md

 );
 ```

-The `decode` function returns a `Validated<DecodeError, A>` which is a type alias for `These<NonEmptyReadonlyArray<DecodeError>, A>`, where `DecodeError` is a type that represents a list of decode errors and `A` is the inferred type of the `Schema`.
-If the result is a `Right` or a `Both` value, it means that the decode was successful and the value inside the `Right` is the decoded value.
-If the result is a `Left` value, it means that the decode failed and the value inside the `Left` is a list of decode errors.
+The `decode` function returns a value of type `Validated<DecodeError, A>`, which is a type alias for `These<NonEmptyReadonlyArray<DecodeError>, A>`, where `DecodeError` represents a list of errors that occurred during the decoding process and `A` is the inferred type of the data described by the `Schema`.
+A successful decode will result in a `Right` or `Both` value, containing the decoded data.
+A `Right` value indicates that the decode was successful and no errors occurred.
+A `Both` value represents a successful decode that also includes some decode errors (as warnings).
+It is important to note that a `Both` value still represents a successful decode, as the data was able to be successfully decoded despite the presence of decode errors.
+In the case of a failed decode, the result will be a `Left` value containing a list of `DecodeError`s.

 ## Parsing from JSON strings